SOME TIPS ON ALTERATIONS

 Remodeling a garment is a tricky and time consuming operation and a skill that should not be underestimated.
 Unless the item that needs alterations has special significance to you it may be more feasible to purchase a new outfit.

 ADJUSTING A SKIRT

 Lengthening or shortening a skirt seems to be a simple operation however, if the skirt is lined the lining has to be shortened also, plus adjusting the length of the skirt may have an affect on how the skirt falls and the sides may have to be worked on. .

 Adjusting a skirt waist – If you just need 2″ or less reduced that can be done by taking in the sides of the skirt .
-If you need 2″ or less expanded on the waist this can be done by taking off the waist band and adding a facing instead of the waist band (if its a fitted skirt)
+If you need more than 2″ expanded on the waist this can be done by taking off the waist band and adding a facing instead of the waist band (if its a fitted skirt)

 If you are dealing with pleats or gathers or more than a 2″ adjustment I suggest you buy a new skirt.
 It’s not worth the dressmaker’s time or your money.

 Last but not least the fabric has be taken into consideration – chiffon, jersey, light weight, or loose weave fabrics are more difficult to adjust than stable heavy weight fabrics like denim or tweed etc.